codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 * [Changelogs for GitOps Runtimes](https://github.com/codefresh-io/gitops-runtime-helm/releases){:target="\_blank"}

-## Rollback GitOps Runtimes
+## (Hybrid GitOps) Rollback GitOps Runtimes
-Rollback to a previous version after upgrading a GitOps Runtime.
+After upgrading a GitOps Runtime, rollback to a previous or a specific version of the Runtime.

 The rollback procedure differs slightly depending on whether the GitOps Runtime has been configured as an Argo CD application or not.